AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 ###### Resist Level Drain [Origin Talent]{.ability-head} {.u}
 **Type:** Auxiliary (Essence or Innate)

-**Effect:** You reduce the total penalties that you take from negative levels by 1 (minimum 0).
-This reduction increases by 1 for every 5 character levels you possess.
+**Effect:** You reduce the total penalties that you take from negative levels by [1 + [HD]{.alt}/5]{.c} (minimum 0).
 This talent only negates the penalties of negative levels taken from energy drain effects, spell effects, magic items, wild magic effects, and sphere effects.
 You cannot use this talent to ignore penalties from negative levels you have inflicted upon yourself.
 :::::

 ::::: {.ability}